o-GuGus/AutoInfra/workflows/USER.md

 9. 'GoUPDATES' Launch of updates

 ## Specifics functions for this machine
-JoinDOMAIN
+1. JoinDOMAIN
-JoinFILE
+> Samba4 AD DC domain join & FILE server connection
-ConfENVGra
+> - fstab
-ConfCOMMON
+> - krb5.conf
-ConfNTPClient
+> - smb.conf
-GoReboot
+> - Joining the machine to the domain

-Samba4 AD DC domain join & FILE server connection
+> - NSS login system
-- fstab
+2. JoinFILE
-- krb5.conf
+Access Samba common volume share from Linux clients
-- smb.conf
+3. ConfENVGra
-- Joining the machine to the domain
+Installing a graphical environment
-- NSS login system
+4. ConfCOMMON

-# Access Samba common volume share from Linux clients #
+Installation of the "common" smb share shortcut on the desktop
-# Installing a graphical environment #
+5. ConfNTPClient
-# Installation of the "common" smb share shortcut on the desktop #
+- Configuring the NTP Client

-# Configuring the NTP Client #
+6. GoReboot
-#Reboot#
+> Reboot